 - "HIPAA compliant": $100-500/month

-The actual technical requirements (encryption, logging, access controls) don't justify this price difference.
-You're paying for:
+The actual technical requirements, encryption, logging, access controls, do not justify that price jump.
+You are paying for:

 - BAA administration